-- Actuarial cost method entry age normal, level percent of pay - Investment return 2.18 percent, S&P 20-year Municipal Bond Rate - Salary growth effective average of 4.50 percent, comprised of inflation of 2.50 percent and 2.00 percent for real wage growth and for merit or seniority increases - Premium assistance reimbursement is capped at \$1,200 per year. - Assumed healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale. - Participation rate: - Eliable retirees will elect to participate pre-age 65 at 50 percent. - Eligible retirees will elect to participate post-age 65 at 70 percent.
+- Actuarial cost method entry age normal level percent of pay - Investment return 4.09 percent S&P 20-year Municipal Bond Rate - Salary growth effective average of 4.50 percent, comprised of inflation of 2.50 percent and 2.00 percent for real wage growth and for merit or seniority increases - Premium assistance reimbursement is capped at \$1,200 per year. - Assumed healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year. - Mortality rates were based on a blend of 50% PubT-2010 and 50% PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale. - Participation rate: - Eligible retirees will elect to participate pre-age 65 at 50 percent. - Eligible retirees will elect to participate post-age 65 at 70 percent.